okoseoglu/ogulkoseoglu/_posts/2024-27-01-turkey-recap.md

 ---
 layout: category-post
-title:  "DEMOS Research Association report on the LGBTI+ and women’s organizations and their struggle for peace in Turkey"
+title:  "<em>Candidate knot</em> and other reports for Turkey recap"
 categories: works
 ---